rohitgade9890/For_zs/readme.md

 hii guys im sunny
 this is rohit
 rohit is dumb
-this comment is on feature branch 2
+this commit on main branch